c0ban/c0ban/doc/build-openbsd.md

+Currently, c0ban is only supported on ubuntu 16.04.
+(Sep 11, 2017)

 OpenBSD build guide
 ======================
 (updated for OpenBSD 6.0)

-This guide describes how to build bitcoind and command-line utilities on OpenBSD.
+This guide describes how to build c0band and command-line utilities on OpenBSD.

 As OpenBSD is most common as a server OS, we will not bother with the GUI.